Funding opportunity

 This funding opportunity is open to invited team members from successful stage one applications, as members of an inclusive leadership team.
 Members of the team may have changed from stage one of funding.

-Applications to this funding opportunity can include new project co-leads (previously co-investigator) and can be based at a UK research organisation eligible for NERC funding.
+Applications to this funding opportunity can include new project co-leads (previously co-investigator) can be based at a UK research organisation eligible for NERC funding.
 For this NERC funding opportunity, project co-leads may also be based at UK businesses, third sector or government organisations.

 Read including project co-leads from business, third sector or government bodies for details of eligible organisations and costs.
 Note that costs associated with project co-leads from a UK business, third sector or government organisation’s contribution to a project must not exceed 30% of the overall cost of the grant at 100% FEC.
 Additionally, eligible costs differ amongst organisation types, for example, for government organisations we will only fund travel and subsistence.